-Do any of the methods of valuation outlined - • • in sections 48 to 50 of the Customs Act apply?
-Yes L No
+Do any of the methods of valuation outlined in sections 48 to 50 of the Customs Act apply? ☐ Yes ☐ No and the second s

 If your answer is yes, please review the previous valuation methods to determine which method is appropriate.